uschpc/workshop-apptainer/README.md

 Workshop materials for *Software Containers with Apptainer*.

-An overview of software containers and how to use [Apptainer](https://apptainer.org) to create and run containers for high-performance computing tasks.
+Using [Apptainer](https://apptainer.org) to build and run portable, reproducible software containers for research computing tasks.

 Slides: https://uschpc.github.io/workshop-apptainer

 Learning objectives:

-- Explain what a software container does
+- Explain the purpose of software containers
 - Describe use cases for containers
-- Pull, build, and run a container image
+- Pull, build, and run containers
 - Convert a Docker image to an Apptainer image
 - Use Apptainer on CARC HPC clusters